-- A. The City is divided into districts as shown on the Zoning Map, which is adopted as part of this Code. - B. The Zoning Map shall be located in the office of the Zoning Administrator of the City of Hancock, maintained on file in the office of the City Clerk, and on the City's official website, and this map shall be the final authority as to the current zoning status of land and water areas, buildings, and other structures in the City. - C. No changes shall be made to the Zoning Map except in accordance with Section 7.17 of this Code.
-Any unauthorized changes shall be considered a violation of this Code.
+- A. The City is divided into districts as shown on the Zoning Map, which is adopted as part of this Code. - B. The Zoning Map shall be located in the office of the Zoning Administrator of the City of Hancock, maintained on file in the office of the City Clerk, and on the City's official website, and this map shall be the final authority as to the current zoning status of land and water areas, buildings, and other structures in the City. - C. No changes shall be made in to the Zoning Map except in accordance with Title Nine of this Code.
+Any unauthorized changes shall be considered a violation of this Code and are punishable as provided by this Code.